Ondulab/CISYNTH_Max_External/README.md

 ## Description

-The Spectral Sound Scanner (SSS) is an innovative tangible interface for creating music and visuals.
-Utilizing our CIS instrument, the SSS produces a UDP stream of thousands of values captured by contact image sensor, transmitted at a frequency up to 1000 Hz.
-This stream can be used to generate music or display image stream in Max/MSP, Pure Data, and our [Viewer](https://github.com/Ondulab/SSS_Viewer).
+The CYSINTH is an innovative tangible interface for creating music and visuals.
+Utilizing our CIS instrument, the CISYNTH produces a UDP stream of thousands of values captured by contact image sensor, transmitted at a frequency up to 1000 Hz.
+This stream can be used to generate music or display image stream in Max/MSP, Pure Data, and our [Viewer]([https://github.com/Ondulab/CISYNTH_Viewer]).

 ## Project Status
 This project is currently in the initial development phase and has not been released for public use yet.
 Please note that it may contain incomplete features and is not recommended for production environments at this stage.